GreyHatStyle/Spam-SMS-detection/README.md

 - This effectively simulates real-time **Spam SMS** filtering between mobile devices.

 ## Public API Access
-You can directly use the hosted **Spam Detection API** to classify your own sms or messages also, without running the project locally.
+You can directly use my hosted **Spam Detection API** to classify your own sms or messages also, without running the project locally.

 > **Usage Limit:** To conserve limited server resources, only ***50 requests per day*** are allowed per user, hence please use the API responsibly.